-In general, single cell screening and cloning has the following disadvantages in commercial applications:
+In general, single-cell screening and cloning have the following disadvantages in commercial applications:

 - Single-cell PCR is highly technical and requires very specific environmental conditions.
 In addition, more cycles (generally > 50) or multiple rounds of PCR are required to effectively amplify the heavy and light chain genes of the antibody.
 Hence, the probability of PCR-mediated mutations in the target gene increases, and functional antibodies may be lost.

-- Like NGS, the heavy/light chain information obtained need to be verified by recombinant expression in vitro.
+- Like NGS, the heavy/light chain information obtained needs to be verified by recombinant expression in vitro.

 - Since commercial antibodies against rabbit B lymphocyte surface markers are still scarce, the purity of rabbit B lymphocytes obtained by screening is limited, and the proportion of positive clones obtained is lower.

 - The cloning of antibody genes from single cells and the in vitro recombinant expression verification is time-consuming and results in heavy workloads.
 Therefore, this method is not suitable for large-throughput screening.